ramkumarrani/rr_genai_projects/README.md

 <b>1.
 RAG: Retrieval Augmented Generation.
 This folder consists of following notebook files:</b>

    * rag_main.ipynb: Main RAG notebook.
-This file consists consists of:
+This file shows code base for the following components:

-        a) RAG pipeline
+        a) RAG (Naive) pipeline

-        b) Advanced pipeline
+        b) Advanced RAG pipeline

         c) RAG Index persistence in ChromaDB

-        d) technique to extract data citation, along with metadata and node details
+        d) Technique to extract citation, along with metadata and node details

    * rag_metrics.ipynb: Show how to measure accuracy of RAG retrieval.
 Here, we use Relevancy metric